xhostcomweb/vuewp-gridsome-scss-bootstrap-starter/README.md

 Can swap out nav, header, footer for your own.
 Just change nav and page templates to yours, header and footer in components folder.
 4 pages made, Home, About, Blog/News and Contact
-See main.js for imports, put extra plugins in index.js.
-DELETE index.html if not required but that currently pulls in Font Awesome 4.7 (usually for cdns/scripts/font awsome etc).
 Some extra assets in images and img folder, not used yet, and included original NPM and HtML files.